 It has been several years since I last attended an NCDA conference and it is my colleague's first time.
 How will we know what to do?

 Take time to review the online agenda now and read the entire Program Book before arriving.
-Review the attached "How to Make the Most of Your NCDA Conference Experience".
+Review the article "How to Make the Most of Your NCDA Conference Experience".
 Once you arrive at the hotel, go straight to the Registration area to receive your materials.
 There you will find friendly NCDA faces that will be happy to answer your questions.
 Since the two of you are attending, it is helpful to decide who will catch which sessions, then exchange notes at the end of the day.
-Be sure to have fun at the Welcome Reception, play Bingo in the Exhibit Hall, and there are certainly many exciting sites to see in the city!
+Be sure to have fun at the Welcome Reception, and there are certainly many exciting sites to see in the city!

 I love conferences, but hate sitting all day!
 What are my options for the most movement?

 Attend Roundtable sessions, which involve moving to a new table after 25 minutes.
 Review the Conference Program book for announcements for outdoor activities or exercise groups.
 Finally – walk the exhibit hall!
 With so many people to talk to, you will get plenty of exercise!

 I am thinking about joining NCDA and attending the conference.
 How can I learn more about NCDA?

 You are welcome to browse our website at any time or contact NCDA headquarters toll-free at 866-367-6232 to ask questions.
 You can join NCDA at the same time that you Register for the Conference – and enjoy member discounts!
 While at the conference, be sure to attend the annual Membership Meeting.
 The booklet you receive will include the Presidential overview of the year, a report on NCDA membership (including membership by region, work setting, occupation, and more), the Treasurer's report, and the slate of candidates for the upcoming election.